Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Abstract

 \section{Abstract}

-Assessing systemic risk in financial markets is of great importance but it often requires data that are unavailable or available at a very low frequency.
+Monitoring and assessing systemic risk in financial markets is of great importance but it often requires data that are unavailable or available at a very low frequency.
 For this reason, systemic risk assessment with partial information is potentially very useful for regulators and other stakeholders.
-In this paper we consider systemic risk due to fire sales spillover and portfolio rebalancing by using the risk metrics defined by \cite{Greetal15}.
-By using the Maximum Entropy principle we propose a method to assess aggregated and single bank's systemicness and vulnerability and to statistically test for a change in these variables when only the information on the size of each bank and the capitalization of the investment assets are available.
-We prove the effectiveness of our method on 2001-2013 quarterly data of US banks for which portfolio composition is available.
+In this paper we consider systemic risk due to fire sales spillovers and portfolio rebalancing by using the risk metrics defined by \cite{Greetal15}.
+By using a method based on the constrained minimization of the Cross Entropy, we show that it is possible to assess aggregated and single bank's systemicness and vulnerability, using only the information on the size of each bank and the capitalization of each investment asset.
+We also compare our approach with an alternative widespread application of the Maximum Entropy principle allowing to derive graph probability distributions and generating scenarios and we use it to propose a statistical test for a change in banks' vulnerability to systemic events.

 \textbf{JEL codes}: C45;C80;G01;G33.